web-infra-dev/rspack/website/docs/en/contribute/development/releasing.md

 [canary release workflow](https://github.com/web-infra-dev/rspack/actions/workflows/release-canary.yml) requires manual triggering.

-## Use of nightly/canary version
+## Using nightly/canary version

-The package name of the nightly/canary version of Rspack will be released after adding the `-canary` suffix, and needs to be used with the overrides function of the package manager such as pnpm, yarn, npm.
+When releasing the nightly/canary versions of Rspack, the package name will be appended with the `-canary` suffix.
+You need to use the overrides feature of package managers like npm, yarn, or pnpm to use these versions.

 Take pnpm as an example: